MaibornWolff/database-performance-comparison/README.md

 * A simulator that runs in kubernetes and does the work.
 It is split into a collector pod that initializes the database tables and collects the results and worker pods that run the workload (currently inserts).
 * A cli that repeatedly launches the simulator with differnet arguments, collects the results and provides them to the user.

 If you want to change the simulator you need to build your own docker image.
-The dockerfile for that is int eh `simulator` folder.
+The dockerfile for that is in the `simulator` folder.
 Afterwards change the `image.name` and `image.tag` parameters in the `deployment/values.yaml` file.